Posted by Team Jigsaw on January 27, 2015

 In truth, the best “cure” is to eat healthy — not to take an antacid.

-Finally, low stomach or hydrochloric acid — along with magnesium deficiency — is often found in the elderly and those with arthritis, asthma, depression, diabetes, gallbladder disease, osteoporosis, and gum disease.6
+Finally, low stomach or hydrochloric acid — along with magnesium deficiency — is often found in the elderly.6

 You can find ample amounts of magnesium in green vegetables, nuts, seeds, and whole grains — but only if they’re grown under optimal growing conditions by an organic farmer who also uses a nutrient-rich fertilizer containing magnesium.